 The emerald in Kenya’s crown

-The Maasai Mara ecosystem is one of the most famous wilderness areas in Africa and one that attracts 100,000s of visitors each year from around the world.
-The view of the sunrise from the top of the Oloololo (Siria) Escarpment, some 2,000m above sea level and 300m above the plains of the Maasai Mara and famed for its appearance in the film “Out of Africa”, is no less breath-taking for its notoriety.
+The Maasai Mara ecosystem is one of the most famous wilderness areas in Africa and one that attracts visitors from near and far.
+The breathtaking view of the sunrise from Oloololo (Siria) Escarpment, some 2,000m above sea level and 300m above the plains below, was forever etched into human memory by the film “Out of Africa”.
 Below the mountains, the Mara River winds its serpentine route to the south, hidden beneath groves of riverine trees, and the fields of red oat grass stretch as far as the eye can see.
 It is from here that one can really understand why the Maa people of the area referred to this place as “Mara”, which, literally translated, means “spotted” or “mottled” – concerning the trees and clumps of vegetation that dot the landscape.

 The combined area under conservation in the Maasai Mara ecosystem in Narok County amounts to almost 3,000km² (300,000 hectares), which is split evenly between the Maasai Mara National Reserve (150,000 hectares) and various community-owned conservancies that share unfenced boundaries.
 This Maasai Mara ecosystem shares unfenced borders with Loita Plains to the north and east and the Serengeti to the south, in Tanzania.